Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Measurement-driven early warning:} We build a supervised framework for proactive RLF prediction using 10 Hz real-world measurements, combining physical-layer indicators (RSRP, RSRQ) with protocol cues to capture reliability dynamics under mobility.
+The key contributions of this study are summarized as follows: \begin{itemize} \item \textbf{Measurement-driven early-warning benchmark based on device-side sensing:} We present a supervised early-warning framework using 10~Hz real-world railway measurements collected from a commercial 5G NSA metro environment, leveraging lightweight radio indicators (RSRP, RSRQ) and neighbor-cell dynamics.